Telling Family and Friends about Separation

 Part A – Set the context:

 “We hope all is well with everyone.
 We have some important news to share with you.
-We would have wanted to tell you in person but we feel we want to be sure everyone learns of this at the same time.
+While we would have wanted to tell you in person, we feel we want to be sure everyone learns of this at the same time.
 (You can personalize this message by inserting both of your names in place of ‘we’ as appropriate.)

 Part B – Deliver the news: